URV-cheminformatics/PDB-CAT/README.md

 1. Covalent: if the structure contains a LINK information line in the PDB file
 2. Non-covalent: if the structure contains at least one non-covalent bond with a peptide
-3. No-bond: if the strucutre has not bond at all, it bonds solvents or ion molecules (described in blacklist)
+3. No-bond: if the strucutre has not bond at all, or it bonds solvents or ion molecules (described in blacklist)

 In this repository, a text file is attached.
 The text file named *blacklist* and is used to keep track of all groups identified as non-ligand in a protein structure.
 HET group refers to a non-standard or "heterogeneous" group of atoms within a protein or nucleic acid structure that are not part of the standard building blocks of amino acids or nucleotides.
-These can include small molecules such as cofactors, and inhibitors that bind to the protein, as well as metal ions and solvent molecules that are present in the crystal structure.This molecules are assigned a unique identifier within the PDB, which allows researchers to easily reference them and study their interactions with the protein.
-They are typically represented using three-letter codes, such as "ADP" for adenosine diphosphate or "HEM" for heme.
+These can include small molecules such as cofactors, and inhibitors that bind to the protein, as well as metal ions and solvent molecules that are present in the crystal structure.

 Additionally, before the classification the program checks if there are any mutations in the sequence.
 To do this, the program searches for the aminoacids sequence (located in SEQRES lines of PDB file) and compares them to a reference sequence.
 If there are any differences, the program reports that there is a mutation, where is it, how many gaps has the chain sequence and what is the % of identity to reference sequence.

 ## MODIFICATION

 Every code cell where user needs to modify information is marked in 4 stages.
-In the stage 3, the user need to make a  **** and to modify the first output.
-Then, the program can carry on the previous functions.
+In the stage 3, is recommended but not mandatory to check first CSV output.
+Then, the program can carry on the subsequent functions.

 ![Image URL](image_documentation/stop_point.png)

 ## INPUT

-Part of the input files is *blacklist.txt*.
-It is necessary to ensure that the blacklist.txt file is located in the working directory before running the program, as it is a required input file.
+The first step before running this notebook is to search the target in https://www.rcsb.org/ webpage.
+It is needed to download the different structures that match our search and save them in a folder inside the repository directory.
+Thus to start running the code, the input files are the PDB files in the directory and the *blacklist.txt*.
+It is necessary to ensure that the blacklist.txt file is located in the working directory before running the program.

+## OUTPUT
 This code consists of two main parts.

 - In the first part, the code reads PDB files and extracts information to create three CSV files:

-*sequence_SEQRES*: This file contains the amino acid sequence of the protein from the SEQRES records of the PDB file, which is compared to a reference sequence to identify any mutations or gaps.
+*sequence_SEQRES*: This file contains the amino acid sequence of the protein from the SEQRES records of the PDB file.

-*no_mutated_sequence*: This file contains information about the quality of the PDB structures, including resolution and R-factor values, which are used to filter out structures with poor quality.
+*no_mutated_sequence*: This file contains essential information about the quality of the PDB structure sequence, including the sequence length, gaps with respect to a reference structure, and the % of identity towards a reference structure.

-*mutated_sequence*: This file contains information about mutations in the protein sequence, including the type of mutation and the position of the mutated residue.
+*mutated_sequence*: This file contains essential information about the quality of the PDB structure sequence, including the sequence length, gaps with respect to a reference structure, the percentage of identity towards a reference structure, and residues that do not correspond to the 20 essential amino acids.

 - In the second part, the code creates four output folders:

-*structures_for_docking*: This folder contains all the PDB files that are suitable for docking studies.
+*structures_for_docking*: This folder contains all the PDB files that are classified in *no_mutated_sequence*.

 *Covalent_Folder*: This folder contains PDB files of covalently bound protein-ligand complexes.